St Jerome's Church

 Visitors to Llangwm are always welcome to visit the church, which is open between 10.00am and 5.00pm during the summer months.

 We work with the Night Out scheme of the Arts Council for Wales and they enable us to occasionally present the very best of talent in Wales and from around the world.
 Thanks to Night Out, we were able to launch our third concert season with Umdumo Wesizwe, an acapella choir from Zimbabwe.
+We are now in our sixth season of events prior to - hopefully - securing a major grant from Heritage Lottery to enable us to bring St. Jeromes into the 21st century with improved worship, concert and exhibition facilities.
+More details on this project, expected to start bin 2015 will appear in due course.

 2nd, 3rd & 4th Sunday in month at 9.00am - Parish Eucharist.